sdpython/onnx-extended/_doc/tutorial/index.rst

 Tutorial
 ========

-This package is mostly used to validate custom implementation of a specific onnx operator or **kernel**.
+This package is mostly used to validate custom implementations of a specific onnx operator or **kernel**.
 The first sections describe how to build the package and to add a new implementation depending the technology it relies on (CPU, openmp, CUDA, eigen, ...).